-If you feel that there is an error in grading, please come see me or the TA and we'll look over it (and possibly talk with you about it).
+If you feel that there is an error in grading, please come see me and I'll look over it (and possibly talk with you about it).
 However, don't dally; any such request must be made within one week of when the grades were made available.
-After that, we won't change your grade.
+After that, I won't change your grade.